maxkapur/maxkapur.github.io/_posts/2050-12-29-interesting-submodular.markdown

 Tasks are subject to a variety of constraints due to considerations such as cost, scheduling, and dependency.
-It is not immediately obvious which tasks we should prioritize&mdash;for example, should we favor tasks that advance many different goals, or those that have high effectiveness against the most important goals?
+It is not immediately obvious which tasks we should prioritize—for example, should we favor tasks that advance many different goals, or those that have high effectiveness against the most important goals?
 Well, the $$j$$th term of $$h(X)$$ is just $$t_j g(X)$$ where $$s$$ is the $$j$$th column of $$v$$.
 Thus,